Summer is here! And summer in Hong Kong is terribly hot ( 30 plus Degree Celsius) and extremely humid ( over 80% humidity). Yuck!

 Whenever the sky turns dark and the wind blows harder, my girls know that it is going to rain outside.
 When they hear thunder and see lightning it doesn’t scare them because they associate it with playing in the rain (We don’t take them out to play in the rain during thunderstorms).

-It is interesting that traditionally Chinese people think playing in the rain will cause serious illness, and can lead to death.
+It is interesting that traditionally Chinese people think of playing in the rain will cause serious illness, and can lead to death.
 So when it is raining outside, people find it weird that people (us) are running around, screaming, splashing in puddles, and laughing.

 After playing in the rain, we put them in a warm bath and get them some warm drinks to keep them from getting sick.
 Sometimes after the rain stops, we go out and look for bugs and insects that appear.
 It is another rare learning opportunity to explore and find bugs and insects, especially living in such a large urban place as Hong Kong.